microsoft/CCF/doc/build_apps/get_started.rst

 Adding network users
 ~~~~~~~~~~~~~~~~~~~~

 Users directly interact with the application running in CCF.
-Their public identities should be voted in by members before they are allowed to issue requests
+Their public identities should be voted in by members before they are allowed to issue requests.
 Once a CCF network is successfully started and an acceptable number of nodes have joined, members should vote to open the network to Users.
 First, the identities of trusted users should be generated,
 see :ref:`Generating Member Keys and Certificates <governance/adding_member:Generating Member Keys and Certificates>` and :ref:`Adding Users docs <governance/open_network:Adding Users>`